 The first thing you need to know about the sound is that these are bass headphones.
 And for what it’s worth, the bass isn’t half bad.
 The 11 mm dynamic drivers give it a lot of power, a lot of punch, a lot of oomph.
 But if the bass isn’t the be-all-end-all of your music, then they fall a bit short.

 We expected them to nail at least two frequencies right, but these aren’t even your typical V-sound signature headphones.
 The mids are muddy, the vocals are underwhelming and the highs are generally negligible.
 On top of that, the tracking is a bit off at the bass frequency, meaning that you’ll hear the bass more loudly in one ear than you will in the other.

 What’s very surprising, however, is that there’s next to no distortion.
-So if you’re going to listen to music at a high volume and do it on a pair of budget headphones at that, at least do it on these earbuds.
-Overall, they’re definitely an enhancement over the kind of earbuds you get for free with smartphones so if those are fine for you these will be even better.
+So if you’re going to listen to music at a high volume and do it on a pair of budget headphones, at least do it on these earbuds.
+Overall, they’re definitely an enhancement over the kind of earbuds you get for free with smartphones, so if those are fine for you, these will certainly be even better.